Shark Networking:

 If indexed data files must be SHARED, try to avoid appending any records or changing the contents on any field that is part of the index key.

 Suppose a number of operators are using computers connected to a network and selling concert tickets.
 The available seats would be added to the file while locked, and the index would be created on the date, section, row and seat.
 Then each operator would select the seats to be sold, lock their records with the LOCK command, change their status to reserved or sold, and then unlock them again.
+Locking and unlocking happens so fast that the other work-stations don't even notice!

 If contents of the key field must be changed, or records appended, use LOCK INDEX to protect the integrity of the index.